ScienceComputing/NGSOmics_Programming/README.md

 - If given raw `bcl` files, we [convert them to fastq files](FastQC/bcl_to_fastq.sh)
 - As inputs are `fastq` files, we can ...
   - Run FastQC to [evaluate sequence quality and content](FastQC/Run_FastQC.sh)
-  - Use Trim Galore to [trim reads](FastQC/Trim_Read.sh) if we spot low-quality base calls/adaptor contamination
+  - Use Trim Galore to [trim reads](FastQC/Trim_Read.sh) if we spot unexpected low-quality base calls/adaptor contamination
   - Re-run FastQC to [re-evaluate sequence quality and content](FastQC/Run_FastQC.sh)
   - If single-cell RNA-seq data is generated from the plate-based protocol, we can ...
     - Use STAR to perform alignment and FeatureCounts to generate the count matrix